leafo/moonscript/docs/reference.md

     print_table :hair, :height

-## Table Comprehensions
+## Comprehensions

-Table comprehensions provide a quick way to iterate over a table's values while applying a statement and accumulating the result.
+Compiling provide a convenient syntax for constructing a new table by iterating over some existing object and applying an expression to its values.
+There are two kinds of comprehensions: list comprehensions and table comprehensions.
+They both produce Lua tables; _list comprehensions_ accumulate values into an array-like table, and _table comprehensions_ let you set both the key and the value on each iteration.

+### List Comprehensions

 The following creates a copy of the `items` table but with all the values doubled.